 As a victim of a domestic violence incident, can I get my landlord to change my locks?

-Yes, but you may have to pay for it.
+You likely can get the landlord to change the locks but you may have to pay for it.

-If the abuser DOES NOT live with you: Any victim of a domestic violence incident can make a request in writing that the landlord change the locks (without providing proof of the incident).
+If the abuser does not live with you: Any victim of a domestic violence incident can make a request in writing that the landlord change the locks (without providing proof of the incident).

-If the abuser DOES live with you: If the abuser is a tenant in the home with you, along with the written request to your landlord, you need to provide the landlord with a copy of the protective order, which must state that the abuser has to stay away from you, any other household member, or the apartment.
+If the abuser does live with you: If the abuser is a tenant in the home with you, along with the written request to your landlord, you need to provide the landlord with a copy of the protective order, which must state that the abuser has to stay away from you, any other household member, or the apartment.

 The landlord must change the locks to all entrance doors to your apartment within 5 business days of your request.1